Welfare Guarantees in Schelling Segregation: Introduction

 \section{Introduction}

 Schelling's model was proposed half a century ago to illustrate how individual perceptions and incentives can lead to racial segregation, and has been used to study this phenomenon in residential metropolitan areas in particular \citep{Schelling69,Schelling71}.
 The model is rather simple to describe.
-There are a number of agents, each of whom belongs to one of two predetermined types and occupies a location; in his original work, Schelling assumed that the locations are cells of a rectangular board, which can be represented as a grid graph.\footnote{Schelling also considered a variant in which the locations form a line graph.} Every agent would like to occupy a node on the graph such that the fraction of other agents of the same type in the neighborhood of that node is at least a predefined tolerance threshold $\tau \in [0,1]$.
+There are a number of agents, each of whom belongs to one of two predetermined types and occupies a location; in his original work, Schelling assumed that the locations are cells of a rectangular board, which can be represented as a grid graph.
+Every agent would like to occupy a node on the graph such that the fraction of other agents of the same type in the neighborhood of that node is at least a predefined tolerance threshold $\tau \in [0,1]$.
 If this condition is not met for an agent, then the agent can relocate to a randomly chosen empty node on the grid.
 One of the most surprising findings of Schelling is that, starting from a random initial assignment of the agents to the nodes of the grid, the dynamics may converge to segregated assignments even when $\tau \approx 1/3$, contrasting the intuition that segregation should happen only when $\tau \geq 1/2$.

-Throughout the years, hundreds of researchers in sociology and economics reconfirmed Schelling's observations and made similar ones for numerous variants of the model using computer simulations---see, e.g.,~\cite{ClarkFo08}.
+Throughout the years, hundreds of researchers in sociology and economics reconfirmed Schelling's observations and made similar ones for numerous variants of the model using computer simulations---see, e.g.,~\citep{ClarkFo08}.
 More recent work, mainly in computer science, performed rigorous analyses of such variants, some of which are quite close to the original model, and showed that the dynamics according to which the agents relocate converges to assignments in which the agents form large monochromatic regions (that is, subgraphs consisting only of agents of the same type); in addition, this line of work established bounds on the size of these regions.
-We refer to the papers~\cite{Pollicott2001dynamics,Young01,Zhang04,Pancs2007proximity,BrandtImKa12,BarmpaliasElLe14,BarmpaliasElLe16,BhaktaMiRa14,ImmorlicaKlLu17} for results of this flavor.
+We refer to the papers~\citep{Pollicott2001dynamics,Young01,Zhang04,Pancs2007proximity,BrandtImKa12,BarmpaliasElLe14,BarmpaliasElLe16,BhaktaMiRa14,ImmorlicaKlLu17} for results of this flavor.